-Superior Heat Dissipation: The black anodized surface (10 - 20μm thick) increases thermal conductivity by 15% compared to untreated aluminum, reducing LED junction temperatures by 15 - 20°C (from 85°C to 65 - 70°C for a 100W LED).
-This lowers light depreciation to < 10% after 20,000 hours (meeting LM-80 standards) and extends LED lifespan to 50,000 + hours.
-The heat sink also has a thermal resistance as low as 0.5°C/W (for a 300W model), ensuring efficient heat transfer even at high power levels.
+Superior Thermal Performance: The black anodized layer (10-20μm thick) improves thermal conductivity by 15% compared to untreated aluminum, reducing the junction temperature of a 100W LED by 15-20°C (e.g., from 85°C to 65-70°C).
+This not only controls lumen depreciation below 10% after 20,000 hours (meeting LM-80 standards) but also extends LED lifespan beyond 50,000 hours.
+Thermal resistance can reach as low as 0.5°C/W (300W model), ensuring efficient heat dissipation even under high loads.

-Durable Finish: Black anodizing provides class 2 corrosion resistance (per MIL - A - 8625 standards), withstanding 500 hours of salt spray testing (ASTM B117) without red rust.
-The oxide layer is 3x harder than bare aluminum (600 HV vs. 200 HV), resisting scratches and wear—critical for industrial lighting or outdoor use where the heat sink may be exposed to debris or impacts.
+Durable Surface: Anodized to MIL-A-8625 Class 2 corrosion resistance, passing 500 hours of salt spray testing (ASTM B117) without red rust.
+The oxide layer hardness is three times that of bare aluminum (600 HV vs. 200 HV), effectively resisting scratches and abrasion.
+This makes it particularly suitable for industrial lighting or outdoor environments where exposure to debris and impact is common.

-Lightweight Design: Precision-extruded aluminum profiles (6063-T5 alloy) balance thermal performance with low weight—weighing 60% less than copper heat sinks (which have similar thermal conductivity but are denser).
-A 300W aluminum heat sink weighs approximately 1.5kg, compared to 2.5kg for a copper equivalent, making it suitable for ceiling-mounted or suspended lighting (e.g., track lights, high-bay fixtures) where weight is a concern.
+Lightweight construction: Precision-extruded 6063-T5 aluminum alloy profiles deliver superior thermal performance while weighing 60% less than copper heat sinks with equivalent thermal conductivity.
+For example, a 300W aluminum heat sink weighs only about 1.5kg, while a copper equivalent weighs 2.5kg.
+This makes it highly suitable for weight-sensitive applications like ceiling-mounted or suspended fixtures (e.g., track lights, industrial/mine lights).

-Customizable Geometry: Available in a range of shapes, including extruded fins (for maximum surface area), channels (for linear LEDs), and plates (for COB LEDs).
-We offer CNC machining options (drilling, tapping, cutting) to create exact fits for LED modules—e.g., holes for mounting screws, notches for wire management, or grooves for thermal paste application.
-Custom lengths (from 100mm to 2000mm) and fin densities (5 - 15 fins per inch) are also available.
+Flexible Customization: We offer various shapes, including extruded fins (maximizing surface area), channel-type (for linear LEDs), and plate-type (for COB LEDs).
+CNC machining services (drilling, tapping, cutting) are available for precise LED module integration, including mounting holes, wire management channels, or thermal paste application grooves.
+Length (100mm to 2000mm) and fin density (5-15 fins per inch) are fully customizable.

-Aesthetic Appeal: The matte black anodized finish complements modern LED lighting designs, blending with dark fixtures (e.g., black track lights, industrial-style pendants) and hiding dust or minor imperfections.
-Unlike painted heat sinks, the anodized finish doesn’t chip or fade, maintaining a sleek appearance for years.
+Modern Aesthetic Design: The matte black anodized surface complements contemporary LED fixture designs, easily integrating into dark-toned lighting (e.g., black track lights, industrial-style pendants) while concealing dust or minor imperfections.
+Unlike painted surfaces, the anodized layer resists peeling or fading, maintaining its refined appearance year after year.

 Commercial Lighting: High-bay fixtures in warehouses, retail stores (e.g., supermarkets, clothing shops), and office panel lights.
 For example, a 200W high-bay LED with this heat sink maintains a junction temperature of 68°C, ensuring bright, consistent lighting for 12-hour daily use in a warehouse.
 Retail display lights (e.g., jewelry cases) benefit from the compact design, which fits into tight spaces.